Diffraction: Matter wave diffraction

-where h is Planck's constant and p is the momentum of the particle (mass × velocity for slow-moving particles).

-For most macroscopic objects, this wavelength is so short that it is not meaningful to assign a wavelength to them.
-A sodium atom traveling at about 30,000 m/s would have a De Broglie wavelength of about 50 pico meters.
+where $h$ is the Planck constant and $p$ is the momentum of the particle (mass × velocity for slow-moving particles).
+For example, a sodium atom traveling at about 300 m/s would have a de Broglie wavelength of about 50 picometres.

-Because the wavelength for even the smallest of macroscopic objects is extremely small, diffraction of matter waves is only visible for small particles, like electrons, neutrons, atoms and small molecules.
-The short wavelength of these matter waves makes them ideally suited to study the atomic crystal structure of solids and large molecules like proteins.
+Diffraction of matter waves has been observed for small particles, like electrons, neutrons, atoms, and even large molecules.
+The short wavelength of these matter waves makes them ideally suited to study the atomic structure of solids, molecules and proteins.

-Relatively larger molecules like buckyballs were also shown to diffract.

 Bragg diffraction

-Diffraction from a three-dimensional periodic structure such as atoms in a crystal is called Bragg diffraction.
+Diffraction from a large three-dimensional periodic structure such as many thousands of atoms in a crystal is called Bragg diffraction.

 It is similar to what occurs when waves are scattered from a diffraction grating.
-Bragg diffraction is a consequence of interference between waves reflecting from different crystal planes.
+Bragg diffraction is a consequence of interference between waves reflecting from many different crystal planes.

 The condition of constructive interference is given by Bragg's law: